|

 The pup stood between them, hackles raised,

-Lips pulled back as he snarled half crazed, the child so still for a
+Lips pulled back as he snarled half crazed,

 moment I thought her dead.